ansys/pyansys-sound/doc/source/getting_started.rst

 Installation
 ^^^^^^^^^^^^

-This sections explains how to install properly PyAnsys Sound and its prerequisites.
+This sections explains how to install PyAnsys Sound and its prerequisites correctly.

 Install Ansys DPF server and Ansys Sound
 """"""""""""""""""""""""""""""""""""""""

-PyAnsys Sound relies on Ansys products:
+PyAnsys Sound relies on these Ansys products:

 - Ansys DPF.
 - DPF Sound, which is a plugin for DPF.

 You can use two methods to install these prerequisites:

 - from the Ansys installer: install Ansys and Ansys Sound SAS from the Download Center on `Ansys Customer Portal`_, then `Install PyDPF Core`_
-- from DPF pre-release: download and install DPF Server and DPF Sound from the `DPF pre-release installation guidelines`_
+- from DPF pre-release: download and install DPF Server and DPF Sound as described in the `DPF pre-release installation guidelines`_

 Note: you can also use `DPF Server as a docker image`_.